Canonical Observability Stack: Reimagining observability with MicroK8s and Grafana, Prometheus and Grafana Loki

 A new LMA for the new cloud-native world

-- Cohesive user experience: LMA2 should ensure a consistent, cohesive experience for end users, with tools that feel designed to work together — one UI to visualize all types of telemetry.
-LMA2 should also create consistent metadata on telemetry so that the context of the telemetry (“where is it coming from?”) can be used to bridge across telemetry type silos — from metrics to logs, from logs to alerts — all while leveraging the same metadata everywhere.
+- Cohesive user experience: COS should ensure a consistent, cohesive experience for end users, with tools that feel designed to work together — one UI to visualize all types of telemetry.
+COS should also create consistent metadata on telemetry so that the context of the telemetry (“where is it coming from?”) can be used to bridge across telemetry type silos — from metrics to logs, from logs to alerts — all while leveraging the same metadata everywhere.

 - Consistent operator experience: Various pieces of software following a similar philosophy feel similar in terms of operations, failure modes, dependencies, and pitfalls.
 This consistency helps immensely with reducing cognitive load on the operators.

-- Showcase the declarative power of the Juju model: If some functionality or integration can be adequately modelled as a relation between Charmed Operators, it should be.
+- Showcase the declarative power of the Juju model: If some functionality or integration can be adequately modeled as a relation between Charmed Operators, it should be.
 Also, relations must be semantically meaningful: By looking at a Juju model, you should intuitively understand what results from two charms being related.

 The design goals above are ambitious, and we are delighted with how the result of our efforts are shaping up!
-Our success is thanks in no small part to the amazing quality of the Prometheus, Grafana, and Grafana Loki projects, and how well their philosophy aligns with the design goals for LMA2, so let’s dive deeper into that.
+Our success is thanks in no small part to the amazing quality of the Prometheus, Grafana, and Grafana Loki projects, and how well their philosophy aligns with the design goals for COS, so let’s dive deeper into that.

 Grafana, Prometheus, Alertmanager, Loki to the rescue

 At Canonical, open source is a part of our DNA.
 Juju and the entire Charmed Operator ecosystem is open source.
 We see eye-to-eye on this with the Grafana folks, who are excellent open-source citizens, very responsive to the community, and a pleasure to work with.